 North Terrace Campus - Semester 2 - 2014

 General Course Information

 Course Code ECON 3508 Course Public Economics III Coordinating Unit School of Economics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites ECON 2506 Incompatible ECON 3024 Course Description This course investigates the role of the public sector in the economic arena.
 We will attempt to explain why government intervention is needed, how it influences the behaviour of the private sector and what the welfare effects of such influences are.
 We will also survey political economy, which regards actions of the public sector as determined by political processes.
 Topics covered may include welfare economics, market failures, and political economy.

 Students are expected to be familiar with one variable calculus and optimization techniques at the level required in Intermediate Microeconomics.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 learn the basic tools, concepts and models necessary for competence in key topics in Public Economics 2 learn to analyse policy challenges facing governments around the world and learn about potential solutions to these challenges as well as obstacles in implementing them 3 learn a set of perspectives into the economic activities of the government sector that will help them become enlightened participants - engaged citizens, voters, politicians, and/or civil servants - in society
+1 Students learn the basic tools, concepts and models required to understand key topics in Public Economics 2 Students learn to appreciate policy challenges facing governments around the world, learn about potential solutions to these challenges, and also learn to appreciate the difficulties involved in solving these challenges 3 Students learn a set of perspectives into the economic activities of the government sector that will help them become enlightened participants - engaged citizens, voters, politicians, and/or civil servants - in society